tailcallhq/tailcallhq.github.io/docs/guides/grpc.md

 }
 ```

 Now when we have corresponding types in schema we want to define GraphQL Query that specifies the operation we can execute onto news.
-We can extend our config with next Query:
+We can extend our config with the next Query:

 ```graphql
 type Query {